WestinSherman/ReactUdemyRerun/README.md

     S_61(612), got to learn how to create a 6 sided die roller.
 I used ChatGPT to understand the Math.random function stuff.
     S_61(613), just got to see that you can move components into other components.
 Worked on the DiceRoll component.
     S_61(614), learned that you can put multiple names in the same classname attribute.
+    S_61(615), I was actually able to figure out how to create the Random Pokemon renderer...
+With the help of ChatGPT.